snphillips/So-Trashy/README.md

 ## Project Description
 *So Trashy* uses data visualization to respresent New York City's Department of Sanitation (DSNY) montly collection of refuse and recycling.

-DSNY publishes montly reports detailing how many tons of refuse and recycling has been collected, categorized by Community District (CD).
-The city is segmented into 59 CDs and each is serviced by their own sanitation garage
+DSNY collects residential refuse, street litter baskets and abandoned property such as cars, tires and bycicles.
+It does not pick up commercial refuse from shops, businesses or construction sites.
+DSNY publishes montly reports detailing how many tons of refuse and recycling has been collected, categorized by borough and further categorized into Community District (CD).
+The city is segmented into 59 CDs and each is serviced by their own sanitation garage.

 ## User Stories
 - I am a **New York City resident** and I am interested in learning about how much waste my city produces to satisfy a general curiosity.